amina-nasrin/Cloud-Power-Meter/README.md

   - **polynomial regression** provides accurate predictions across diverse workloads with Decision Tree output and normalized CPU utilizations.

 - **Accurate ML-based Power Estimation**
+  After extensive analysis and experimentation, we adopted a **third-degree multi-variable polynomial regression model** for the power prediction task.
+Polynomial regression was selected because it effectively captures the **non-linear relationships** among power-affecting parameters.
+Building on prior research in this field and supported by SPEC benchmark data, it is evident that the relationship between workload parameters and power consumption is inherently non-linear.

-  - Outperforms 14 existing power models.
+  - Outperforms **14 existing power models**.
-  - Outperforms TDP-based measurements by far.
+  - Significantly more accurate than **TDP-based measurements**.
-  - Matches the accuracy of Intel RAPL without needing root/sudo access.
+  - Achieves **RAPL-level accuracy** without requiring privileged (root/sudo) access.

 - **Cross-Cloud Adaptability**
   - Validated CPM across multiple commercial and academic platforms with heterogeneous hardware configurations.